Ice Maze RL Basics#

 Advantage#

-A challenge in reinforcement learning is high variance in the estimation of Q-values.
+A challenge in reinforcement learning is that the estimation of Q-values is often unstable (high variance).
 Advantage is a concept that helps to mitigate this.
-The advantage of an action a in a state s is the difference between the Q-value for that action and the value of the state: A(s, a) = Q(s, a) - V(s).
+The advantage of an action \(a\) in a state \(s\) is the difference between the Q-value for that state-action pair and the value of the state:

 def calculate_advantage(q_table):